JEPA-Reasoner: Decoupling Latent Reasoning from Token Generation: Latent Space Properties

 \subsubsection{Results and Conclusions}

-Our robustness evaluation demonstrates the advantages of the decoupled architecture.
-In the token-level error experiment, JEPA-Reasoner demonstrated less performance degradation when facing input noise during multi-step CFG completion tasks (\cref{fig:token-err-results}).
+The results of the above experiments confirm the robustness advantage of the decoupled architecture.
+In the token-level error experiment, JEPA-Reasoner demonstrated less performance degradation than the baseline ($T$) when facing input noise during multi-step CFG completion tasks (\cref{fig:token-err-results}).
 JEPA-Reasoner also exhibits higher performance across different magnitudes of Gaussian noise in the latent space error experiment (\cref{tab:latent-noise}), providing more empirical evidence for its robustness advantage.

-These results demonstrate that JEPA-Reasoner has the potential to address the limitations of existing paradigms in \cref{sec:previous-work}.
-By operating in a normalized latent space and offloading token generation to the Talker module, subsequent reasoning outputs do not condition on previous decisions, thereby mitigating error accumulation in the autoregressive process and enabling more robust sequential generation under noisy conditions.
+These results demonstrate that JEPA-Reasoner has the potential to address the limitations of existing paradigms discussed in \cref{sec:previous-work}.
+By operating in a normalized latent space and offloading token generation to the Talker module, subsequent reasoning outputs do not condition on previous decisions, thereby mitigating error accumulation in the autoregressive process and enabling robust sequential generation under noisy conditions.